Towards Robust Neural Image Compression: Adversarial Attack and Model Finetuning: Attack Evaluation

-We choose a variety of VAE-based NICs shown in Table~\ref{tab:methods} to demonstrate the general existence of instability among recently emerged NIC solutions.
-These NICs exemplify major milestones of key components during the development of learning-based image coding.
+We choose a variety of VAE-based NICs listed in Table~\ref{tab:methods} to demonstrate the general existence of vulnerability issue among these recently emerged solutions.
+These NICs exemplify major milestones during the development of learning-based image coding.

 Theoretically, image coding efficiency is highly related to the efficiency of nonlinear transform and entropy context modeling.
-Earlier attempt made in Ball\'e 2016~\cite{balle2016end} first introduced the Generalized Divisive Normalization (GDN) with convolutional layer, and applied simple factorized entropy model that was further improved in Ball\'e 2018~\cite{balle2018variational} and Minnen~\cite{minnen2018joint} by hyper prior, and joint hyper prior and autoregressive neighbors for better entropy modeling; Because of the superior efficiency by using joint hyper prior and autoregressive neighbors, succeeding works almost reused the same mechanism in context modeling.
+Earlier attempts made in Ball\'e2016~\cite{balle2016end} first introduced the GDN (Generalized Divisive Normalization) with convolutional layers and applied a simple factorized entropy model that was further improved in Ball\'e2018~\cite{balle2018variational} and Minnen~\cite{minnen2018joint} by hyperprior, and joint hyperprior and autoregressive neighbors for better entropy modeling; Because of the superior efficiency by using joint hyper prior and autoregressive neighbors, succeeding works almost reused the same mechanism in context modeling.

-Given that convolution mostly captures the local correlation, NLAIC~\cite{chen2020} and {Cheng 2020}~\cite{Cheng2020Learned} suggested the attention mechanism to aggregate local or nonlocal correlations to enhance the performance.
-Previous discussions mainly applied the MSE or MS-SSIM as the loss function in training while HiFiC~\cite{mentzer2020high} combined the MSE, LPIPS (Learned Perceptual Image Patch Similarity) and GAN (Generative Adversarial Network) loss to noticeably improve the perceptual quality of reconstructed images.
+Given that convolution is calculated using equal weights at all spatial locations, {Cheng2020}~\cite{Cheng2020Learned} and NLAIC~\cite{chen2020} suggested the attention mechanism to aggregate local or nonlocal correlations to enhance the performance.
+Previous discussions mainly applied the MSE or MS-SSIM as the loss function in training while HiFiC~\cite{mentzer2020high} combined the MSE, LPIPS (Learned Perceptual Image Patch Similarity), and GAN (Generative Adversarial Network) loss to noticeably improve the perceptual quality of reconstructed images.

 In addition to the coding efficiency, other aspects were considered as well.
-For example, aforementioned models with floating point computation were platform dependent and complexity intensive.
-In Weixin 2021~\cite{weixin2021fix}, it developed the fixed point strategy to optimize the NLAIC~\cite{chen2020}, yielding negligible performance loss but significant complexity reduction.
-Note that nonlinear transforms in~\cite{balle2016end,balle2018variational,minnen2018joint,chen2020,Cheng2020Learned} were not invertible and could not avoid the information loss, alternative InvCompress~\cite{xie2021enhanced} used invertible neural network (INN) as its core transform to resolve this issue.
+For example, the aforementioned models with floating point computation were platform-dependent and complexity intensive.
+In Weixin2021~\cite{weixin2021fix}, it developed the fixed point strategy to optimize the NLAIC~\cite{chen2020}, yielding negligible performance loss but significant complexity reduction.
+Note that nonlinear transforms in~\cite{balle2016end,balle2018variational,minnen2018joint,chen2020,Cheng2020Learned} were not invertible and could not avoid the information loss, the InvCompress~\cite{xie2021enhanced} used invertible neural network (INN) as its core transform to resolve this issue.